 2021 Best Colleges for Information Technology

-Approximately 21,789 information technology degrees were granted to students last year in the United States.
-With so many choices it can be a challenge finding the best choice.
+Approximately 21,789 information technology degrees were awarded to students last year in the United States.
+With so many choices it can be a daunting task finding the best fit for you.
 This year's Best Colleges for Information Technology ranking analyzed 37 colleges and universities that offer a bachelor's degree in information technology.
-We look at over 20 factors to determine the top 5 schools for Information Technology students.
+We look at over 20 factors to determine the top 15% of schools for Information Technology students.